franciscogiuff/BoxerApp/README.md

 ## Highlights

-This app is specially designed to help martial art athletes to prepare for their figths.
+This app is specially designed to help martial art athletes to prepare for their fights.

 Some cool functionalities:
 * Built-in common configurations to quickly start your training.